tpaau-17DB/cpp-logger/README.md

 <details><summary>Using colors</summary>

 Colored logs are enabled by default.
-Colors may not be supported by your 'terminal, conflict with some features or just simply not fit your taste.
+Colors may not be supported by your terminal, conflict with some features or just simply not fit your taste.
 `ToggleLogColor(bool)` can be used to toggle colored logs.

 </details>